sandialabs/lapart-python/docs/source/art.rst

 memory where people can recognize their parents even if they have not seen them in a while and have learned many new faces since.
 The theory was developed by Grossberg and Carpenter and includes various types such as ART 1, ART 2, ART 3, and Fuzzy ART.
-ART 1 is an architecture that can be used for clustering of binary inputs only [15].
-ART 2 improved upon the ART 1 architecture to support continuous inputs :cite:`carpenter_art_1987` [14].
+ART 1 is an architecture that can be used for clustering of binary inputs only.
+ART 2 improved upon the ART 1 architecture to support continuous inputs.
 Fuzzy ART, used in the present work, incorporates fuzzy set theory into the pattern recognition process.

+The stand alone ART algorithm is available in Python

 .. automodule:: art
 	:members:

-.. rubric:: References

-.. bibliography:: lapart.bib
-   :cited: